ipfs-inactive/RFC/README.md

 ### working group specific guidelines
 [working group specific guidelines]: #working group-specific-guidelines

-As working groups take form, they will have the perogative to add further guidelines regarding RFCs that apply to their domain of work.
+As working groups take form, they will have the prerogative to add further guidelines regarding RFCs that apply to their domain of work.

 ## Before creating an RFC
 [Before creating an RFC]: #before-creating-an-rfc